Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Click this button to go back to the previous step of adding variants.
 The *Select values* wizard window is displayed.

 - [CANCEL]
-  Click this button to cancel adding variants and close the *Summary* wizard window.
+  Click this button to cancel adding variants.
+The *Summary* wizard window is closed.

 - [FINALIZE]
-  Click this button to save the listed variants and close the *Summary* wizard window.
+  Click this button to save the listed variants.
+The *Summary* wizard window is closed.